-Togo Medical Insurance
+Togo Health Insurance

-As to be expected in a country with such extreme poverty, only about 60 percent of Togolese have access to drinking water, which represents steady improvement over the past two decades.
+As to be expected in a country with such extreme poverty, only about 60 percent of Togolese have access to drinking water, which represents a steady improvement over the past two decades.
 However, this figure masks regional inequalities as only about 40 percent of the rural population has access to a source of potable drinking water.
 Less than 20 percent of the Togolese population have access to improved sanitation facilities, which may explain some of the persistent prevalence of communicable diseases.

-If you are planning to visit west Africa and Togo is on your itinerary, Pacific Prime can assist with your travel health insurance or Togo Medical insurance needs.
-Our experienced and capable teams worldwide will provide a free consultation anytime 24 hours per day, with options for solo travellers, families and tour groups.
-Policies cover medical services including: dental, maternity, specialist consultation, transportation, inpatient services and more.
+If you are planning to visit West Africa and Togo is on your itinerary, Pacific Prime can assist with your Togo travel health insurance or Togo medical insurance needs.
+Our experienced and capable teams worldwide will provide a free consultation anytime 24 hours per day, with options for solo travelers, families, and tour groups.
+Policies cover medical services including dental, maternity, specialist consultation, transportation, inpatient services and more.

 Contact a Pacific Prime advisor for further medical insurance details today.